-What truly could be better than hoards of cuddly buddies dressed in creative outfits?
+Arrive in impressive animal costumes and leave the crowd speechless!
+What could be better than hoards of cuddly buddies dressed in creative outfits?
 It's free and begins at noon on October 21st!
 More information here.

 Halloween Extravaganza and the Procession of the Ghouls

 Held at the Cathedral Church of Saint John the Divine in upper Manhattan, this Halloween Extravaganza is anything but reserved.
-With a viewing of Phantom of the Opera with a live organ soundtrack, the fun doesn't end there.
+The fun doesn’t end there with a view of Phantom of the Opera with a live organ soundtrack.

-Afterwards the nave of the cathedral is open to expose theatrical ghouls and ghosts that are mischevious and tricky - if you are sitting in their grasp, be ready for ghoulish surprises and interaction with them up and down the aisles!
+Afterward, the nave of the cathedral is open to expose theatrical ghouls and ghosts that are mischievous and tricky - if you are sitting in their grasp, be ready for ghoulish surprises and interaction with them up and down the aisles!
 The event happens on October 29th with an early and late show - information and tickets here.

 Merchant's House Museum "Spirited" Events

-The Merchant's House, built in 1832, is one of the finest examples from that period and is known to be the most haunted building in Manhattan!
-That's why, for Halloween, the house spends the whole month of October celebrating our favorite holiday, naming them the "Sprited" events.
+The Merchant's House, built in 1832, is one of the finest examples from that period and is the most haunted building in Manhattan!
+That's why, for Halloween, the house spends the whole month of October celebrating our favorite holiday, naming them the "Spirited" events.

-From a funeral reenactment and graveyard procession to the "Chant Macabre" to candlelit ghost tours of the house.
-With seven family members who have died in the Merchant House, you can find out their history with these special events - including tours in the 4th floor servants' quarters (rumored to be the most haunted).
+You bet this is where the fan is from a funeral reenactment and graveyard procession to the "Chant Macabre" to candlelit ghost tours of the house.
+Wear something spine-chilling cause it’s going to be creepy.
+How about a vampire costume?
+With seven family members who have died in the Merchant House, you can find out their history with these special events - including tours in the 4th-floor servants' quarters (rumored to be the most haunted).
 More information here.

 12th Annual NYC Witches Halloween Masquerade Ball

 This event, thrown by the NYC Wiccan Family Temple, promises to be a night for all magical people.
-With a midnight Samhain ritual, a costume contest and psychics on hand, there's really no reason to be anywhere else on Halloween!
+With a midnight Samhain ritual, a costume contest, and psychics on hand, there's no reason to be anywhere else on Halloween!